baremetal/reprepro_watch/README.md

 ```
 SignWith: <key_id>
 ```
+Note that the i386 architecture is required otherwise `apt-get update` will complain.
 In order for signing to work unattended with a key that contains a passphrase, the passphrase can be fed to the agent that the init script starts up using the `scripts/preset_passphrase` script:

 ```
 scripts/preset_passphrase <key_id>